Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 #### 📈 Invest in your People

 Enabling the progression of your engineering team is essential to retaining great people.
-Promoting frequently and hiring internally first is a strategy you should consider.
-It allows you to identify and nurture your future leaders.
-You will be building a successful and motivated workforce.
-Your teams will develop people who are passionate about your products.
-They will understand the domain within which you operate.
-Internal opportunities help to create a solid and cohesive team.
-A practice that builds upon your employees' loyalty and dedication to the organisation.
+Promoting frequently and hiring internally first is a strategy you should consider, it allows you to:
+  - identify and nurture your future leaders
+  - develop people who are passionate about your products
+  - create solid and cohesive teams
+  - build upon your employees’ loyalty and dedication to the organisation

 #### 🔍 Identify Future Leaders